 - The clinical assessment, intervention, management and prevention of sports concussion, blast injuries, and other neurotrauma.

 - Postgraduate education and training in the area of TBI and neuroscience.

 - Information dissemination and the development and shaping of public policy with regard to head trauma in sports, combat, and other clinical populations.

-Research: The Neurocognitive Assessment Laboratory faculty are primarily clinically focused, however, since neurocognitive assessment is often critical to clinical outcome research, the several faculty members are involved as Co-Investigators and consultants on many research projects in the areas of epilepsy surgery, e-health treatment of insomnia, traumatic brain injury and concussion, treatment of substance abuse, symptom validity and effort assessment, HIV intervention, and liver transplant living donor protocols.
+Research: The Neurocognitive Assessment Laboratory faculty are primarily clinically focused, however, since neurocognitive assessment is often critical to clinical outcome research, the several faculty members are involved as Co-Investigators and consultants on many research projects in the areas of epilepsy surgery, traumatic brain injury and concussion, treatment of substance abuse, symptom validity and effort assessment, HIV intervention, and liver transplant living donor protocols.